 In addition, creating a will can ensure that all of your children, whether biological, adopted, or step, can share in your estate.
 Make sure that your will is updated every time your circumstances change in case the unthinkable happens.

 Planning for a divorce requires attention to many different details.
-At Ashby Law PLLC, our attorneys have multiple techniques at their disposal to help divorcing couples split marital property in an equitable way, and achieve great successes using mediation, collaboration, and other dispute resolution methods.
+At Pacific Northwest Family Law PLLC, our attorneys have multiple techniques at their disposal to help divorcing couples split marital property in an equitable way, and achieve great successes using mediation, collaboration, and other dispute resolution methods.